David46290/Signal-Processing-and-Data-Mining-and-Machine-Learning/cross_validation.md

 cross-validation.py
 </h1>
 <h2 align="center">
-Constructing machine-learning models to predict the qualities based on input signals.
+Constructing machine learning models to predict the qualities based on input signals.
 </h2>

 ### Time to **predict the resultant quality** of machining process with ***working parameters*** or ***extracted signal features***.